Carbide lamp: Caving

 Early caving enthusiasts, not yet having the advantage of light-weight electrical illumination, introduced the carbide lamp to their hobby.

 Many cavers favour carbide lamps for their durability and quality of illumination.
 They were once favoured for their relative illumination per mass of fuel compared to battery-powered devices.
 Before the advent of high-intensity light-emitting diode (LED) illumination with lithium-ion batteries, carbide also had two important advantages over the alternative of miners electric lamps.
 Miner's lamps were intended to last for the duration of a standard working shift, whilst major caving explorations could be much longer, so the carbide could be replenished during the trip.
 Expeditions involving camping over several days in remote regions might not have access to electricity for recharging.
 Lamps used in such circumstances would consist of a belt-mounted gas generator linked by flexible pipe to a headset.

 The acetylene producing reaction is exothermic, which means that the lamp's reactor vessel will become quite warm to the touch; this can be used to warm the hands.
-The heat from the flame can also be used to warm the body by allowing the exhaust gases to flow under a shirt or poncho pulled out from the body, a technique discovered almost immediately by cold miners, and nicknamed by cavers the "Palmer furnace".
+The heat from the flame can also be used to warm the body by allowing the exhaust gases to flow under a shirt or poncho pulled out from the body, a technique discovered almost immediately by coal miners, and nicknamed by cavers the "Palmer furnace".

 The lamps are sometimes called "stinkies" because of their odour.